Nurbanu Sultan

 NURBANU SULTAN

-One more slave girl that held ultimate power in the Ottoman Empire was Nurbanu Sultan.
+Another former slave girl who rose to ultimate power in the Ottoman Empire was Nurbanu Sultan.
 She was the legal wife and Haseki Sultan of Sultan Selim II.

 After Selim’s death, she became Valide Sultan, as the mother of Sultan Murad III.

-In fact, she was so formidable that, according to some sources, she effectively ran the empire between 1574 and 1583, together with the Grand Vizier Sokollu Mehmed Pasha.
+She was so influential that some sources claim she effectively governed the empire from 1574 to 1583, alongside Grand Vizier Sokollu Mehmed Pasha.

-When her son became a new sultan, she became Valide Sultan, the highest position for a woman within the Ottoman Empire.
+When her son became sultan, she assumed the title of Valide Sultan, the highest position attainable for a woman in the Ottoman Empire.

 ATIK VALIDE MOSQUE

-Chief imperial architect Mimar Sinan constructed the magnificent Atik Valide Mosque and the surrounding complex in Nurbanu’s name.
-You’ll find this mosque in Üsküdar, on the Asian side of Istanbul.
+The chief imperial architect Mimar Sinan built the magnificent Atik Valide Mosque and its surrounding complex in her honour.
+Located in Üsküdar, on the Asian side of Istanbul, it remains one of Sinan’s most impressive works.

 Atik Valide Mosque in Uskudar